Ridgely Gaither: Retirement and awards

-Gaither retired from the army in 1962.
+Gaither retired from the Army in 1962.
 His awards included two Army Distinguished Service Medals, two Silver Stars, the Legion of Merit and the Bronze Star Medal.

-Gaither lived in Annapolis, where he was commissioner of police from 1966 to 1973.
+Gaither lived in semi-retirement in Annapolis, the state capital of Maryland along the Chesapeake Bay where he was commissioner of police for 8 years, from 1966 to 1973.

-Gaither died of congestive heart failure on October 26, 1992 at the Fairfield Nursing Center in Annapolis.
+Gaither died of congestive heart failure on 26 October 1992, at the Fairfield Nursing Center in Annapolis, 19 years after retiring a second time from his 8 years leadership of the Annapolis Police Department as Police Commissioner.